 Hello.
-I have a question like this that wins my head ...
-I want to ask you to compare 2 ginseng from the Ariadne.cz store: I know that the 3-year old does not have such a strong ratio of active substances as 6-year-old Liang, but from the financial point of view it is a big difference .
+I have a question which I wonder ...
+I ask you to comparison shop from 2 ginseng Ariadne.cz : I know that 3-year-old is not as strong as the ratio of active ingredients 6-year-old Liang, but in financial terms it's a big difference .
 So if you recommend a daily dose of 3g of 6-year-old ginseng, will it take cheaper to enjoy 9g ginseng 3-year-old?
 Or is it that in the 3-year ginseng there are still no substances (some essential) containing up to 6-year-old ginseng?
 Thank you for answer.
 Jiří K.

 Hello, Mr. Jiří!